View Nick Villalobos's Obituary on www.swtimes.com/ and share memories

 Nick Villalobos

-He is survived by one daughter, Kyana Wood of Oolagah, Okla.; one son, Nicholas Villalobos of Oolagah; his father, Tony Villalobos and wife Theresa Jones of Rudy; his mother, Rita O'Campo of Merced, Calif.; one sister, Ashley Villalobos of Rudy; one brother, Anthony Villalobos of Skiatook, Okla.; and one stepbrother, Kurt Scott of Porum, Okla.

-Graveside service will be 10 a.m.
-Monday, Aug.
-5, 2019, with military honors at the U.S. National Cemetery in Fort Smith, under the direction of Ocker Funeral Home in Van Buren.
+Graveside service with military honors will be 10 a.m.
+Monday at the U.S. National Cemetery in Fort Smith under the direction of Ocker Funeral Home in Van Buren.

-The family will visit with relatives and friends 2-4 p.m.
-Sunday at Ocker Funeral Home, 700 Jefferson St., Van Buren.
+He is survived by a daughter, Kyana Wood; a son, Nicholas Villalobos; his mother, Rita O'Campo; his father, Tony Villalobos; a sister, Ashley Villalobos; a brother, Anthony Villalobos; and a stepbrother, Kurt Scott.